ryanwiemer/gatsby-starter-gcn/README.md

 2. Connect with GitHub and select your repo

 3. Navigate to Netlify: **Settings** → **Build & Deploy** → **Build Environment Variables**.
-Add the following environment variables using the Space ID and Production Access Token from Contentful.
+Add the following environment variables using the Space ID and Content Delivery API - access token from Contentful.
 Additionally if desired you can enter a Google Analytics ID.
 The variables must be named exactly like this in order to work properly.

 ```
 ACCESS_TOKEN